Jyot-Patel/esp32-ble-gamepad/README.md

 - Steam also provides features like Calibration, deadzone avoidance, sensitivity to match user preference.
 - Also can be used for various applications such as drone controller, Wireless Embedded Designs such as toy cars, robotic arm, etc working with Bluetooth.

+>Press Windows+R and type joy.cpl to view custom gaming HID controller.
+Calibrate it with Windows settings

 > **Tip:** If Windows cached a previous (broken) HID descriptor, unpair the device, then in Device Manager → **View → Show hidden devices** → **Human Interface Devices**, delete any ghost entries for "ESP32 Gamepad", then re-pair.

 ---